ProxxiTech/qi-analyzer/README.md

 * Download the binaries for the latest version of Qi-Analyzer from the repository's [Releases](https://github.com/ProxxiTech/qi-analyzer/releases).
 * Extract the downloaded zip file to a directory.
 * In Logic 2, go to Preferences and set the Custom Low Level Analyzers directory to the directory where you extracted the downloaded zip file.
 See [Importing a Custom Low Level Analyzer](https://support.saleae.com/faq/technical-faq/setting-up-developer-directory) for more information.
 Note that additional steps may be required for MacOS users, so please follow the directions in the Saleae FAQ.
 * Install the latest version of Qi-HLA from Logic 2 > Extensions > Load Existing Extension... and select `<qi-analyzer>/qi-hla/extension.json` from the unziped download.
-The HLA is also published on the Saleae extension marketplace as `WPC Qi HLA`, but there's a chance that it won't match the version of the LLA you donwloaded.
+The HLA is also published on the Saleae Marketplace as `WPC Qi HLA`, but there's a chance that it won't match the version of the LLA you donwloaded.
 * Build the [circuit](#circuit) from Freescale AN4701.
 * Connect both sides of the Tx coil to the circuits inputs (leave them connected to the Qi circuit though, of course!)
 * Connect the output of the circuit to a channel on your Saleae logic analyzer.